Kenny Lamb

 Expanding Your Palette.

-Expression has many forms.
-In songwriting, words are the front lines of our communication.
-They pull the listener in, create intrigue and interest, and tell a story.
-The musical aspects of expression in songwriting – melodies, musical lifts and patterns – also affect a listener deeply on their own.
-When words and melody merge together to become one expression, we have the art of song.
-It becomes something more than the sum of its elements.
-We begin with an idea, but how we express it will determine what it becomes, and how it affects the listener.
+We begin with an idea, but how we express it will determine what it becomes, and how it may affect the listener.
 The style in your songwriting is shaped not only by the lyrical and music colors you have in your ever expanding palette, but the way you combine them.
-As we develop and hone our craft, I have always felt that writing what comes natural, with an added awareness of technique and causality of our approach, is a powerful combination.
+As we develop and hone our craft, I have always felt that writing what comes natural, with an added awareness of technique, is a powerful combination.
 The art and the craft can then work together to produce great results.
 To me, the craft is what gives the art its place to live.
 It’s the frame to the painting, and the map to the treasure.
 As a great writer once said, ”To write is human, to edit is divine.”

 Lyrical Expression